SolnBenchmark/Benchmark/README.md

 |UGIA-F    |110.03  |133.76  |178.14  |140.64|

 # Non-Blind Localization
-This evaluation and benchmark is non-blind, that is, all the parameters of an optical system are known a priori and supposed to have been obtained through a calibration.
+This evaluation and benchmark is non-blind, that is, all the parameters of an optical system are known a priori, which are supposed to have been obtained through a calibration.
 Nevertheless, a blind localization algorithm that estimates by itself the system parameters from a data frame or a data movie can also be evaluated and benchmarked.

 # Method
 A variety of data frames and data movies that simulate experiments are synthesized.